Shaba II

 Shaba II was a brief conflict fought in the Zairean province of Shaba (now Katanga) in 1978.
 The conflict broke out on 11 May 1978 after 6,500 rebels from the Congolese National Liberation Front (FNLC), a Katangese separatist militia, crossed the border from Angola into Zaire in an attempt to achieve the province's secession from the Zairian regime of Mobutu Sese Seko.
 The FNLC captured the important mining town of Kolwezi.

 Foreign involvement

 The Mobutist government appealed for foreign assistance and French and Belgian military intervention beat back the invasion, just as in 1977.

-The US and Cuba coerced Angola and Zaire into negotiations leading to a non-aggression pact.
+The U.S. and Cuba coerced Angola and Zaire into negotiations leading to a non-aggression pact.
 That ended support for insurgencies in each other's countries.
 Zaire temporarily cut off support to the Front for the Liberation of the Enclave of Cabinda (FLEC), the National Liberation Front of Angola (FNLA) and the National Union for the Total Independence of Angola (UNITA), and Angola forbade further activity by the Shaba separatists.

-The US worked with France in repelling the invaders in the first military co-operation between the two since the Vietnam War.
+The U.S. worked with France in repelling the invaders in the first military co-operation between the two since the Vietnam War.
 U.S. Air Force elements involved included a Combat Control Team (air traffic controllers) of the 435th Tactical Airlift Wing, the 445th Airlift Wing, and other airlift wings.